 - Use short, simple sentences.
 Write as though you’re speaking to a friend or family member.
 We tend to speak far more colloquially than we write, which is helpful when writing for voice over.

-You may want to make them laugh or tug on their heartstrings; either way, the more you elicit an emotional response, the more engaged your audience will be.
+You may want to make them laugh or tug on your viewers’ heartstrings; either way, the more you elicit an emotional response, the more engaged they will be.
 Hook them from the start.

 You don’t have to tell the greatest campfire ghost story of all time.
 What matters most is telling a good story.
 Use your tone, language, anecdotes, stats, or any other storytelling device to help you communicate an emotion.
 (Just make sure the emotion is appropriate for the subject.)

 Effectively communicating your brand voice is also a huge factor here.
-Your audience wants to form an emotional bond with a human.
-Position yourself as a helpful and approachable friend.
+People want to form an emotional bond with a human, so showcase your personality and position yourself as a helpful and approachable friend.
 (Yes, even legal or technical explainers can still showcase some warmth or charm.)

 - Watch your word count.
 130-150 words per minute is a comfortable pace.